|

 miniatures and icons became the most important expressions of this

+style.
 Ravenna (italian City) represented

 a great expression of the Bizantine art.
+The Museum of Galla Placidia is one

 of the most important monuments created with that style.
 At the